salesforcecli/plugin-dev/messages/dev.generate.flag.md

 # flagDescriptions.file

 A local file.
-You can specify whether the file must already exist, or if the command will create it if necessary.
+You can specify whether the file must already exist.

 # flagDescriptions.directory

 A local directory path.
-You can specify whether the directory must already exist, or if the command will create it if necessary.
+You can specify whether the directory must already exist.

 # flagDescriptions.orgApiVersion